 *This post includes affiliate links

-1. Wake up with light: The daylight alarm clock is something many people talked about for years, but it took me until last year to take the plunge.
+1 – Wake up with light: The daylight alarm clock is something many people talked about for years, but it took me until last year to take the plunge.
 Somehow I didn’t think it would really make a great difference – but it did.
 The idea is that you are woken up by light, as if the sun were rising in the morning.
 For me, the absolute worst thing is that moment in the morning when you switch on the light and you go from being deep asleep to brightness.
 That really left me in a bad mood for hours.
 The wake-up light starts with very soft light half an hour before your set alarm, and gets brighter until it your getting-up time, and then some soft forest sounds join in.
 It has helped me to ease out of sleep and be more alert in the mornings for sure.
 My mum always had candles on around the kitchen in the dark season, and it’s a little morning ritual that I’ve taken on as well.
 It’s so cozy and makes you feel warm and comfortable when you get out of bed in the morning.

-2. Wear the right fabrics: I’m 100% a material nerd, and it’s for a good reason.
+2 – Wear the right fabrics & get equipped right: I’m 100% a material nerd, and it’s for a good reason.
 Over the last years, I have invested in a lot of high-quality pieces in my wardrobe, especially for the colder seasons.
 Natural fibres are the key here, but also what you’re wearing.
 In Finland they say that “cotton kills” as it retains moisture next to your skin, and eventually makes you feel cold.
 Stay away from Polyester and synthetic fibres, as they are not breathable and will not keep you warm.
 Fibres like wool, cashmere and even silk are the way to go in the winter.
 I love merino wool as it’s so thin and comfortable, yet there is nothing as amazing as a cashmere knit.

 - Arela is a wonderful Finnish brand, that produces sustainable knitwear of amazing quality.
 Definitely an investment piece, but I recommend checking out their used pieces they have in the store.